Greek railway workers, taxi drivers stage strikes

-ATHENS, Greece (AP) — All Greek train routes have been suspended for the day as railway workers stage a 24-hour strike to protest the privatization of the rolling stock maintenance company and a lack of staff.
+ATHENS, Greece (AP) — Greek train routes were suspended for the day Tuesday as railway workers staged a 24-hour strike to protest the privatization of the rolling stock maintenance company and a lack of staff.

-The strike halted all intercity trains Tuesday.
+The strike also affected the section of the Athens metro serving the capital city’s international airport.

 As part of Greece’s international bailout, successive governments have committed themselves to an ambitious privatization program.

 Separately, taxi drivers walked off the job for nine hours to protest the ride-sharing service Uber, which they claim has been tacitly supported by Greece’s bailout creditors.